skryukov/inertia_rails-contrib/docs/guide/remembering-state.md

 ## Manually saving state

-The `useRemember` hook watches for data changes and automatically saves those changes to the history state.
-Then, Inertia restores the data on page load.
+The `useRemember` hook in Vue and React, and the `remember` store in Svelte all watch for data changes and automatically save those changes to the history state.
+Then, Inertia will restore the data on page load.

 However, it's also possible to manage this manually using the underlying `remember()` and `restore()` methods in Inertia.